Engagement and support

 The service provides free and confidential counselling and group programs specifically designed to support mental health and wellbeing of current and ex-serving Australian Defence Force personnel and their families.

-Royal Commission engagement, from community forums, roundtables, community meetings and service provider visits, were a valuable way for the Commissioners to hear from members of the public about their experiences of aged care.
+Royal Commission engagement, from community forums, roundtables, community meetings and service provider visits, was a valuable way for the Commissioners to hear from members of the public about their experiences of aged care.